Delta Dental of Idaho Blog

 • Biopsy of abnormal tissue

-If your dental office is closed, we can assist you in finding care by calling (208) 489-3580 or visiting us online on our website.
+Dental offices are currently open for regular business, but there is still a chance your dentist’s office is on a reduced schedule.
+Always call ahead first.
+We can assist you in finding care by calling (208) 489-3580 or visiting us online on our blog.

 Visit an Emergency Room if you experience: